NeuroTechX/bci-workshop/INSTRUCTIONS.md

 #### 1.1 Installation with Anaconda

-1. Download the [Anaconda graphical installer](http://continuum.io/downloads) (for Windows 64-bit, Python 2.7, size: 331M).
+1. Download the [Anaconda graphical installer](http://continuum.io/downloads) (if your Windows version is 32-bit, make sure to download the 32-bit installer).
 2. Execute the installer.

 This installs Python, Spyder and all the packages we will need for the workshop (including scikit-learn and pyZMQ).